Deprecation: #108345 - Deprecation of ext_emconf.php

 The PHP dependency remains relevant for metadata and compatibility checks in TYPO3 classic mode, but it is not used for extension dependency ordering.

-If an extension depends on regular Composer packages, these packages
+If an extension provides regular Composer packages itself in TYPO3 classic mode,

 extra..

-If an extension does not depend on any regular Composer packages,
+If an extension does not provide any regular Composer packages itself,

 provides must still be present and set to an empty object